I've been in the mood to tell you about my very first day of school.

 I kept asking when I could go to school.
 My mother showed me on the calendar how many days had to go by before I could finally go.
 I counted, and counted, and finally, the day came.

-School was cancelled because of Hurricane Donna.
+School was canceled because of Hurricane Donna.

 "But you promised."
 I was inconsolable.
 I remember my mother bringing me out to the front porch, trying to convince me that they wouldn't let children go to school when the weather was that bad.